 Electors are generally party activists.
 Some months before the election each party puts together a slate of electors, chosen by congressional district with the exception of the two at-large Senate slots.
 If the party's presidential candidate wins the popular vote in the state on Election Day, the members of his or her slate are officially appointed as electors; if not they stay home.

-On or around January 6, 2013 in a special joint session of Congress these envelopes are opened and tallied.
 Normally this is a pro forma exercise, but there have been exceptions.
 In 2001 members of the Congressional Black Caucus tried to get Congress to reject Florida's electors, but they could not find a Senator to support their effort.
 In 2005 certification of the state results proceeded alphabetically until the Ohio votes were announced.
 At that point Rep. Stephanie Tubbs-Jones (D-OH), supported by Sen. Barbara Boxer (D-CA), announced a challenge.
 Debate followed, but the election of President Bush and Vice President Cheney was finally and officially certified.
-The joint session certifying the election of Barack Obama and Joe Biden occured without incident on January 8.
-[Photos: Joint Session]